The regular lines of antigen-antibody

 In Denmark, the control of the BoHV-1 infection was introduced in the artificial insemination bull centers in 1970 immediately after the eradication of the infection in these centers.
 A sufficiently high sensitivity of the antibody test used for control was crucial, so comprehensive analyses of the antigen-antibody interactions were conducted [1].

-First, the neutralization test was found to be bi-factorial, consisting of an early regular over-neutralization reaction and a neutralization reaction of first order.
+First, the reaction in a neutralization test was found to be bi-factorial, consisting of an early regular over-neutralization reaction and a neutralization reaction of first order.
 Second, virus-antibody bindings were found to be irreversible under physiological conditions.
 Third, the percentage law [3] was found invalid.
 Fourth, a particular temperature-dependent factor (q) was found to be an important co-determinator of the reaction rate and a central factor in virus-antibody interactions.
 Fifth, the relationships demonstrated made it possible to present the formula for the regular interactions, not comprising aggregation, between viruses and antibodies (Eqs.
 6 and 7).

 The implications were of the greatest importance.
 From the formula, it will be seen that the reaction in a constant-virus/varying-antibody test for demonstration of antibody will be of first order.
 A titer obtained, or the test sensitivity, will be proportional to the reaction time.
 As mentioned above, the increase in reaction time from 1 to 24 hours did not increase the sensitivity of a herpesvirus neutralization test by a factor of 24, but by a factor of 16-18 because of a residual over-neutralization by virus aggregation still being recorded after a reaction for 1 hour.
 Also, IgM antibodies, neutralizing and non-neutralizing, followed a first-order binding reaction with extended reaction times.